manalavi/az_disaster_delineation/README.md

    3. Replace the string `"Enter_the_Graph_Endpoint_Herev1.0/me/messages"` with `"https://graph.microsoft.com/v1.0/me/messages"`.
 3. To start the sample application, run `npm start`.
 4. Finally, open a browser and navigate to [http://localhost:3000](http://localhost:3000).

+### Static Web app - Disaster Delineation API Tool
+1. Just deploy the static web app to the azure app service by creating the azure static web app.
+2. Locally, use the popular VSCode live-server for interacting with the app.

 > How did we do?
 Consider [sharing your experience with us](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR73pcsbpbxNJuZCMKN0lURpUNzlSS1hSVFBRU0pGNlBDRjY4UkRRNjBFMyQlQCN0PWcu).